Blueshoe/website/io/content/blog/new-features-django-hurricane.md

 Documentation
 :::
 :::globalParagraph
 We have done extensive work on the <a href="https://django-hurricane.readthedocs.io/en/latest/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">documentation</a>.
-Apart from the **user guide**, there’s also a low-level API documentation.
+Apart from the **user guide**, there’s also a low-level [API](/our-services/api-development-agency/){.text-bs-blue .hover:underline .hover:decoration-bs-blue .hover:decoration-solid} documentation.
 The user guide provides helpful information about the use of **Django-Hurricane**, such as the available command options, useful tips for the configuration as well as general information about the individual components of Django-Hurricane.
-In the API documentation, you’ll be able to look up the features of those individual components.
+In the [API](/our-services/api-development-agency/){.text-bs-blue .hover:underline .hover:decoration-bs-blue .hover:decoration-solid} documentation, you’ll be able to look up the features of those individual components.
 :::

 :::globalTitle{:size="lg" .mb-5}